 Back in 2013, I was introduced to Michael Broder through a colleague at TAFAList, Rachel Biel.
 Michael had purchased a kufe, but the sizing was off and it was too small for him to wear.
 I was enlisted to remedy that.

-The kufe arrived a few days later, tattered and torn, with a section of the embroidery beyond repair.
+The kufe arrived a few days later.
+The photo I had received was of the ‘good’ side.
+Or perhaps I should say, the only side.
+The hat was badly tattered and torn, with a section of the embroidery beyond repair.
+My first thought was to say “sorry, no can do” but my second thought was to accept the challenge.
 I sent a cost estimate to the customer, Brian, who approved my plan to reconstruct rather than restore his hat.
 And so, my next salvage project began.

 Rather than walk you through that process, I’m sharing Brian’s story, which he shared with me in printed booklet format.
 I don’t often receive that sort of feedback from customers, which makes Brian’s story even more special.

 “Once upon a time, there was a beautiful woven hat.
 It sat on a shelf of a religious bookstore in the Haight-Ashbury district of San Francisco, growing dusty as it waited for just the right person…”

 “Meanwhile, Brian and his wife Joan were riding the Amtrak cross-country on vacation.
 They disembarked and enjoyed a few days of sightseeing in Seattle and then Vancouver.
 Their next stop was San Francisco.”

 “The city was well-known for its vampires, who prowl about after sunset.
 Obviously, they needed protection.
 Brian carried a crucifix and holy water in his backpack, and they purchased other repellents – salt, garlic, rosewater – along the way.
 But they did not feel confident that these would suffice in an emergency, and continued to seek “just the right armor.”